 Fair Trade means that workers will get fair wages for the work they do.
 Fair Trade gives us an avenue to bring our Catholic morality to consuming choices.

 CRS' Fair Trade program focuses on coffee, handcrafts and chocolate.

 Every year CRS recruits and trains a select group of volunteers from across the country to serve as CRS Fair Trade Ambassadors.
 We are excited to announce that Jean Gorczyca, from St. John Vianney Parish, Colonia, and Karen Castellon, St. Bernard of Clairvaux Parish, Bridgewater, have been trained by CRS and now serve as Ambassadors for the diocese.
 Watch for Fair Trade sales at parishes, the Harvest of Hope dinner, or other events.
-Jean and Karen can help you run your own Fair Trade event at your institution, too.
+Jean and Karen can help you run your own Ethical Trade event at your institution, too.

 In the meantime, you can always go to www.crsfairtrade.org to:

--order Fair Trade items from CRS
+-order Ethical Trade items from CRS